 1 What Is Fullerene C60?

 There are many different types of Fullerene molecules (also called buckyballs).
-Fullerine C60 is the smallest of the them.
+Fullerine C60 is the smallest of them.
 It's composed of 60 carbon atoms arranged in a specific shape.
 That shape is similar to the geodesic dome, invented by Richard Buckminster Fuller.
 This is why C60 is also called “Fullerine C60.”

 Tip: The geodesic dome looks like that big golf ball thingy at Epcot Center.